esa/pagmo2-paper/paper.md

 (e.g., if the objective function evaluation is extremely costly).
 For this purpose, `pagmo` provides a *batch fitness evaluation* framework which can be used by selected algorithms to perform in parallel the objective function evaluation of multiple independent decision vectors.
-The parallel evaluation can be performed by multiple threads, processes or even by GPU devices (via, e.g., OpenCL or CUDA).
-As a caveat, whereas the island model can be employed with any solver, the *batch fitness evaluation* framework must be explicitly supported by the optimisation algorithm in use.
+The parallel evaluation can be performed by multiple threads, processes, nodes in an HPC cluster or even by GPU devices (via, e.g., OpenCL or CUDA).

 # Code Design